 All applicants who have been selected for participation in the IM/CEMS programme must confirm acceptance of the offer within seven days to the Admissions Office.

-Upon confirmation, the International Office will send the students' nominations to the CEMS partner universities.
+Upon confirmation MSc Programme Management will send the students' nominations to the CEMS partner universities.

 Admitted IM/CEMS students will also be responsible for a separate CEMS-specific €100 registration and handling fee.
-This fee will be due and payable in January 2020 and will need to be paid directly to the CEMS organisation.
-Students will receive further payment instructions via IM/CEMS Programme Management.
+This fee is entirely separate from tuition that is paid to EUR/RSM.
+Students will receive further payment instructions directly from the CEMS Global Office.

-RSM applicants: Students currently studying at RSM who are not selected for the IM/CEMS programme and who also meet all of the requirements for the regular International Master Exchange Programme will still be eligible to apply for regular master exchange.
+- If you are not selected for the IM/CEMS programme butmeet all of the requirements for the regular International Master Exchange Programme you will still be eligible to apply for regular master exchange.

-IM/CEMS applicants who are offered admission to the programme but decline their offer are ineligible for participation in the regular International Exchange Programme.
+- IM/CEMS applicants who are offered admission to the programme but decline their offer are not eligible for participation in the regular International Exchange Programme.